 - Obtain letters of recommendation.

-- Apply to as many programs as seem to fit your areas of interest and to a range of programs: prestigious, highly competitive, larger programs where there is a greater possibility of acceptance, lesser known program but excellent faculty involved in the latest research.
+- Apply to as many programs as seem to fit your areas of interest and to a range of programs, including: prestigious, highly competitive, larger programs where there is a greater possibility of acceptance, lesser known program but ones involved in the latest research.

 - Complete and return all financial aid applications.